What are Ageing Assets, and What is the Impact on Facility Management as Asset Deterioration and Obsolescence Occurs

 All assets are required to be managed correctly to remain fit-for-purpose and to manage their obsolescence.

-Next in the series, we will discuss what is your decision-making process?
+Next in the series, we will discuss the decision-making process of maintaining assets and facilities.

 Best Practices to Establishing System Naming Conventions